How This Mental Health Information Is Written and Reviewed

 How Reader Data Informs Improvements

-Analytics work should not try to identify individual visitors, infer personal diagnoses, or store sensitive visitor details.
-It is used to improve public information, navigation, accessibility, and service discovery at an aggregate level.
+Analytics work is not used to identify individual visitors, infer personal diagnoses, or store sensitive visitor details.
+It is used only at an aggregate level to improve public information, navigation, accessibility, and service discovery.

 How To Use The Site